What are Shower Steamers?

 But with kids running around, I’m no Martha Stewart either.

-DIY projects must be fast, easy and inexpensive.
-This project fits all those requirements.
+DIY projects must be fast, easy, and inexpensive.
+This self care project fits all those requirements.

 *This post contains affiliate links to the essential oils and other products I talk about in the post.
+I will receive a small commission from your purchase.
 The statements made and the products mentioned on this website have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.
 Please talk with your medical professional before using essential oils.

 What do you need to make simple shower steamer pods?